All articles

 40% of Gen Z Skip Google for TikTok Search.
 I Reverse-Engineered 100 Top-Ranking TikToks.
 Here's the Pattern.

-In July 2022, Google's then-Senior Vice President Prabhakar Raghavan said something that should have made every SEO in the room sit up.
-Speaking at Fortune's Brainstorm Tech conference, he admitted: "In our studies, something like almost 40% of young people, when they're looking for a place for lunch, they don't go to Google Maps or Search.
+Back in July 2022, Google's then head of search Prabhakar Raghavan said something that should have made every SEO in the room put their coffee down.
+At Fortune's Brainstorm Tech conference he admitted, "In our studies, something like almost 40% of young people, when they're looking for a place for lunch, they don't go to Google Maps or Search.
 They go to TikTok or Instagram."
-Google later confirmed to TechCrunch the data came from internal research on US users aged 18 to 24.
+Google later confirmed to TechCrunch that the figure came from internal research on US users aged 18 to 24, and Fortune's write-up made clear it was specifically about finding somewhere to eat.

 That was almost four years ago.
-The behaviour has not slowed down.
-It has matured.
+The behaviour did not fizzle out.
+It grew up.

-I spent the last few weeks reverse-engineering 100 top-ranking TikToks across commercial search queries: "best CRM", "best running shoes", "is [X] worth it", "[product] review", "how to [task]".
-Same kind of queries that used to live on Google for the entire buying cycle.
-The pattern that emerged was not what most SEO blogs are still telling you to do.
+So our team did something we should have done sooner.
+We reverse-engineered 100 top-ranking TikToks across commercial search queries: "best CRM", "best running shoes", "is [X] worth it", "[product] review", "how to [task]".
+The exact queries that used to live on Google for the whole buying cycle.
+The pattern that fell out was not what most TikTok SEO blogs are still telling you to do.
+Here is what we found, and what to actually change.

 What the data really says about TikTok as a search engine

-Let's get the numbers straight, because the headlines have run wild.
+Let's straighten out the numbers first, because the headlines have run away with themselves.

 The original Raghavan quote was about lunch spots.
-Fortune's reporting made that clear.
-The "40% of Gen Z replaces Google with TikTok" version that everyone now repeats is a stretched-out version of the truth.
+The "40% of Gen Z replaces Google with TikTok" version everyone now repeats is a stretched, slightly wrong cousin of the truth.

 • 49% of US consumers have used TikTok as a search engine, up from 41% in 2024.